hai-nguyen-van/ipgp-dtft/README.md

-IPGP-FFT - Spectral analysis with window optimization
+IPGP-DTFT - Spectral analysis with window optimization
 ==============

-ipgp_fft is yet another spectrum analyzer (based on the discrete Fourier transform), providing a sprectrum with several window functions for signal optimization.
+ipgp_dtft is yet another spectrum analyzer (based on the discrete Fourier transform), providing a sprectrum with several window functions for signal optimization.

 For more information on strategies for choosing windows, you may refer to [The Fundamentals of FFT-Based Signal Analysis and Measurement, Cerna-Harvey (National Instruments, Application Note 041)](http://www.lumerink.com/courses/ece697/docs/Papers/The%20Fundamentals%20of%20FFT-Based%20Signal%20Analysis%20and%20Measurements.pdf).